quicwg/base-drafts/draft-ietf-quic-transport.md

 : 1-RTT packets always include a 1-RTT protected payload.

-The header form bit and the connection ID field of a short header packet are version-independent.
+The header form bit and the Destination Connection ID field of a short header packet are version independent.
 The remaining fields are specific to the selected QUIC version.
 See {{QUIC-INVARIANTS}} for details on how packets from different versions of QUIC are interpreted.

 ## Latency Spin Bit {#spin-bit}